 – Stage Five

 At about week four to week six, begin to test for nitrate levels.
 Nitrates indicate the cycle is almost ended.
 Ammonia levels and Nitrites reading should be at zero after 24 hours of introducing 2ppm ammonia to the tank.
-Test the GH, PH, and KH levels.
+Next, test the GH, PH, and KH levels.

 – Stage Six